honokanishimura/Portfolio/README.md

 # Honoka Nishimura – Developer Portfolio

-This is my personal developer portfolio built with **Remix**, showcasing selected frontend and full-stack development projects.
+- This is my personal developer portfolio (https://honoka-dvt.pages.dev/), built with **React**, **TypeScript**, and **Tailwind CSS**, reflecting my passion for clean UI/UX and modern frontend architecture.

-The site highlights my experience in React, Laravel, and TypeScript through real-world inspired applications and design briefs.
-The layout and animation were built from scratch using modern tools to ensure a high level of interactivity and responsiveness.
+- The layout and animation were built from scratch using modern tools to ensure a high level of interactivity and responsiveness.

+## About

+- I'm a full-stack developer based in Japan with 1.5 years of experience in **PHP (Laravel)**, **React**, and **TypeScript**.
+- Open to fully remote roles with teams in the U.S., Europe, or other flexible time zones.

 ---